thurtz/micro_X/README.md

 micro\_X provides a text-based user interface (TUI) where you can:

 * Type standard Linux commands.
-* Enter natural language queries (prefixed with /ai) to have them translated into shell commands.
+* Force natural language queries (prefixed with /ai) to have them translated into shell commands.
-* Benefit from AI-powered validation of translated or directly entered commands.
+* Benefit from AI-powered validation and translation of natural language (without the need for /ai prefixed) or directly entered commands.
 * **Confirm AI-Generated Commands:** Review, get explanations, modify, or cancel commands suggested by the AI before execution.
 * Categorize commands (simple, semi\_interactive, interactive\_tui) for appropriate execution, including running interactive commands in tmux.
 * Manage command history and categorizations.
 * Control the underlying Ollama service directly from within the shell.
 * **Branch-Aware Integrity & Developer Mode:** Automatically enables a permissive 'Developer Mode' when running off the dev branch.
 Performs startup integrity checks on main and testing branches.
+* **Web-Based Configuration Manager:** An integrated tool to easily view and edit user configurations and command categorizations via a web interface (launched with /utils config\_manager).

 ## **Key Features**